akmur/starterWebpack/README.md

     npm run dev
     ```

-    which will start browsersync, compile your js and scss and watch for file changes.
+    which will start browsersync, compile your js and scss, create sourcemaps and watch for file changes.

     The command